dutchpool/cdashboard/README.md

 ## To Do
 We are planning to integrate other cool features:
-- check your DPoS private addresses, if all your voted delegates are still forging ;-);
 - in the HTML overview, select the history period with a dropdown, now it is 24h and 48h;
 - add a live indication in the DPoS main dashboard, the time until a node will forge
 - add euro / dollar for amount of coins - If already possible!
 Not main focus currently